Halocrea/infinite-obs-player-detect/README.md

 The program expects the input to be a camera and to be 1080p.

+## Download & Usage

+Go to the [Release page](https://github.com/Halocrea/infinite-obs-player-detect/releases) and follow the instructions of the latest release.

 ## Requirements & Notices

 If you're using OBS, you won't be able to use the built-in virtual cam, you'll have to install https://obsproject.com/forum/resources/obs-virtualcam.949/.